Welcome to today's edition of the Rush 24-7 podcast.

 You still aren't naming any achievements for me that you don't know what he's done.

-You don't know what his you don't know what his achievements are legislatively, you don't know what he's a good he's a good liberal.
+You don't know what he's a good, he's a good liberal.

-You saying none of that matters to the left.
+You're saying none of that matters to the left.

-Charisma's Clinton without the intern?
+He's Clinton without the intern?

 Well, give him time.

-Clinton without the inter.
+Clinton without the intern.

 What does that mean?

-Smooth talking, charismatic lies.
+Smooth talking, charismatic lies?

 Well, what does it mean?

-All of the above.
+All of the above?

-I'm just telling you there's something at work here.
+I'm just telling you, there's something at work here.

 Now, do you think Obama is being elevated here to be on the ticket with Hillary?

-No, Clinton Obama is his last word.
+No, Clinton Obama is his last one.

 Clinton Obama.